MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 > [!IMPORTANT]
 > Replace the */saml2* value in the URL with */wsfed*.
 The */saml2* endpoint will process SAML 2.0 tokens.
 The */wsfed* endpoint enables processing SAML 1.1 tokens and is required for SharePoint 2016 SAML federation.

-## Step 4: Configure a new trusted identity provider in SharePoint Server 2016
+## Step 4: Configure a new trusted identity provider in SharePoint Server 2013 or 2016

-Sign into the SharePoint Server 2016 server and open the SharePoint 2016 Management Shell.
+Sign into the SharePoint Server 2016 server and open the SharePoint 2013 or 2016 Management Shell.
 Fill in the values of $realm, $wsfedurl, and $filepath from Table 1 and run the following commands to configure a new trusted identity provider.

 > [!TIP]
 > If you're new to using PowerShell or want to learn more about how PowerShell works, see [SharePoint PowerShell](https://docs.microsoft.com/en-us/powershell/sharepoint/overview?view=sharepoint-ps).